Entity Store Substitute

 id The ID of the entity being added String

-entity The ID of the entity being added Object
+entity The entity object being added Object

 version The stream version of the entity added Integer